howicodestuff/howicodestuff.github.io/_posts/2018-1-17-vim-basics.md

 * **Fun**
 	* Vim is just really, really interesting, and everything new you get to learn about it gives you a feeling of satisfaction, in the neverending process of discovering new ways of doing old things faster and better.

-* **FOSS**
+* **FOSS (Free and Open Source Software)**
-	* Vim's licence is GPL-compatible, and anyone can view and contribute to it's source code.
-This means that thanks to it's enormous number of users, it never stops evolving.
+	* Vim's licence is GPL-compatible, and anyone can view and contribute to its source code.
+This means that thanks to its enormous number of users, it never stops evolving.

 * **Configurable**
 	* You can very easily configure Vim to exactly your liking, more so than any other editor available.
 It's very common for each user to have their own config files and copy them to each machine they use.
 Many of us post our configs online, usually called "dotfiles".

-In this article we won't get into great detail on Vim's abilities, but we will explore it's basic usage for editing a file.
+In this article we won't get into great detail on Vim's abilities, but we will explore its basic usage for editing a file.
 Students, web developers, Linux, MacOS and other \*Nix users often tend to need it in order to change a remote file or edit a file as administrator.

 <a id="open"></a>
 ### Opening a File for Editing